The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Store Evidence Securely with a Digital Evidence Management System

 As digital evidence becomes increasingly common in law enforcement and prosecution, there's a pressing need to adopt secure storage solutions.
-Whether your agency prefers to store evidence in cloud vs. physical evidence storage depends on your needs and feasibility.
+Whether your agency prefers to store evidence in the cloud or physical storage depends on your needs and feasibility.

-While traditional methods like physical evidence storage may have worked well in the past, they may fall short of meeting the demands of modern investigations.
-That signals that it may be time to adopt scalable and efficient storage solutions such as cloud evidence storage.
+While traditional methods, such as physical evidence storage, may have worked well in the past, they may fall short of meeting the demands of modern investigations.
+That signals it may be time to adopt scalable and efficient storage solutions, such as cloud-based evidence storage.

 For those who want the convenience of cloud storage but the control of physical storage, an on-premises digital evidence management solution may be the option.
 Solutions like VIDIZMO Digital Evidence Management Solution allow law enforcement agencies to store, manage, analyze, and share their evidence from a centralized platform.